higherrrrrrr/higherrrrrrr.fun/documentation/tokenomics.md

 ### 8.1.
 Single‐Sided Liquidity

-We’ll put 700 million tokens (70% supply) on a Solana AMM (like Orca).
-This means you can buy tokens from day one without huge slippage.
-The price will be discovered naturally as the market sets it.
+We’ll deposit 700 million tokens into a Solana DEX (like Orca) on day one.
+This ensures a fair open market, minimal slippage, and no insider ratio.
+The community sets the price—demand + supply do the rest.

 ### 8.2.
-Ongoing Evolutions
+Keep an Eye on Evolutions

-Right after launch, if volume surges and the price crosses a comedic threshold, the token might rename itself on‐chain to celebrate.
-If you’re a big holder, prepare for that first “Conviction NFT” drop!
+If trading volume spikes the price past a threshold, you’ll see the comedic rename or updated `evolution.svg` effect.
+And if you’re above 0.42069% in holdings, you’ll snag your first “Conviction NFT” for the old level.

 ---

-## 9. Where to Next?
+## 9. Next Steps for You

-1. **Participate**: Grab tokens from the ILO on launch.
+1. **Check Out the Liquidity Offering**: Once we’re live, you can buy in.
-2. **Register**: If you surpass 0.42069%, register for Conviction rewards.
+2. **Register if You’re a Big Holder**: If you surpass 0.42069%, call the “register_holder” function.
-3. **Watch**: Keep an eye on the comedic name changes.
+3. **Watch the Art**: Keep an eye on your wallet to see if the token’s name or image evolves.
-4. **Hold**: The more you hold (and the more we cross thresholds), the more comedic accolades you might accumulate.
-5. **Contribute**: Join our chats; propose new comedic naming ideas or updated `evolution.svg` files.
-This is a living meme!
+4. **HODL or Trade**: Up to you.
+But the comedic evolutions might make you want to stick around.
+5. **Chime In**: Suggest new comedic slogans or help us craft the next version of `evolution.svg`.

 ---

-## 10. In a Nutshell
+## 10. Recap: The Setup

-- **Fixed Supply**: 1 billion tokens, no inflation.
+- **1B tokens** total, 0 minted after launch (burn authority = gone).
+- **Distribution**:
+  - 15% team (Carl at 7.7777…%),
-- **Distribution**: 15% Team, 15% for `$HARDER` & `$IDK`, 70% for public liquidity.
+  - 15% `$HARDER & $IDK`,
-- **Comedy**: Price triggers on‐chain name evolutions, with an SVG references.
+  - 70% ILO.
+- **Evolution**: On-chain comedic name changes, referencing `evolution.svg`.
-- **Conviction**: ≥ 0.42069% gets you special NFTs each time we “level up.”
+- **Conviction**: ≥ 0.42069% gets you NFTs whenever we cross a new price threshold.
-- **Fees**: A tiny cut from each trade, feeding treasury & supporting the team.
-- **Security**: Multi‐sig for upgrades, optional immutability later.

-We can’t wait for you to join us on this journey as Higherrrrrrr aims to push the boundaries of meme‐driven, comedic token fun on Solana.
-Stick around for updates, and let’s collectively ascend to comedic (and maybe financial) heights!
+- **Fees**: We **burn** tokens on the token side, and **re-add** SOL to the liquidity pool.
+- **Upgrade**: Multi-sig.
+Possibly locked forever if the community demands it.

 ---

+We hope you’ll jump in and help push **Higherrrrrrr** to comedic, possibly profitable extremes.
+Stay tuned on your favorite channels, and let’s see how far we can take this meme.
+Thanks for reading, buddy!

-_**From the Higherrrrrrr Community**_
+**—From the Higherrrrrrr Community**
-_—Where the Meme meets the Machine_
+*(Where the meme meets creative engineering—and a dash of silliness.)*